LouiseReid/Films-API/README.md

 # Express + Webpack Homework

-We've seen _a lot_ today!
-Tonight's homework is going to practice everything we have seen.

-Based on the starter code:

 ## Server API Tasks
 - Create an api for the films app using an /api/films restful route pattern and Express Router